Cart

 3. Combine with stretches:

-During the acute inflammatory period, massage may be applied; however, active stretching protocols must await full resolution of the acute symptoms.
+When is it appropriate to stretch?
+During the acute inflammatory period, massage may be applied.
+However, active stretching protocols must await full resolution of the acute symptoms.

 If possible, place your right ankle on your left knee for 30 seconds, then switch sides.